commons-app/commons-app-documentation/Press-release-[Draft].md

 **Switch to a light theme.** You can now choose between night mode or a new light theme, which is more suited to daytime or outdoor conditions.
 This can be toggled in Settings.

-**Participate in beta testing.** Sign up for beta testing (url) to help us test the app and get new features before they are released to the public!
+**Participate in beta testing.** Sign up for beta testing [url] to help us test the app and get new features before they are released to the public!

-You can get the app for free (no ads or in-app purchases) in the Google Play Store (url) or F-Droid (url).
-The source code is available on GitHub (url) under the Apache License 2.0.
+Download the app for free (no ads or in-app purchases) in the Google Play Store (url) or F-Droid (url).
+More information can be found on our website [url], and the source code is available on GitHub [url] under the Apache License 2.0.
 As this is a community-maintained app, feedback and help from volunteers is always welcome